AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/tags.md

 ---
-title: Integrate Dynamic Media Viewers with Adobe Analytics and Experience Platform Launch
+title: Integrate Dynamic Media Viewers with Adobe Analytics and Experience Platform Tags
-description: Learn about the Dynamic Media Viewers extension for Platform Launch and Dynamic Media Viewers 5.13.
-It lets customers of Adobe Analytics and Platform Launch to use events and data specific for the Viewers in their Platform Launch configuration.
+description: Learn about the Dynamic Media Viewers extension for Experience Platform Tags and Dynamic Media Viewers 5.13.
+It lets customers of Adobe Analytics and Platform Tags to use events and data specific for the Dynamic Media Viewers in their Experience Platform Tags configuration.
 feature: Asset Reports
 role: Admin,User
 exl-id: a71fef45-c9a4-4091-8af1-c3c173324b7a
 ---
-# Integrate Dynamic Media Viewers with Adobe Analytics and Experience Platform Launch {#integrating-dynamic-media-viewers-with-adobe-analytics-and-adobe-launch}
+# Integrate Dynamic Media Viewers with Adobe Analytics and Experience Platform Tags {#integrating-dynamic-media-viewers-with-adobe-analytics-and-adobe-launch}

-## What is Dynamic Media Viewers integration with Adobe Analytics and Experience Platform Launch? {#what-is-dynamic-media-viewers-integration-with-adobe-analytics-and-adobe-launch}
+## What is Dynamic Media Viewers integration with Adobe Analytics and Experience Platform Tags? {#what-is-dynamic-media-viewers-integration-with-adobe-analytics-and-adobe-launch}

 <!-- Leave this hidden path here; it points to the topic source from Sasha https://wiki.corp.adobe.com/pages/viewpage.action?spaceKey=~oufimtse&title=Dynamic+Media+Viewers+integration+with+Adobe+Launch

 name used to be Experience Platform Launch.
 Changed to Experience Platform Data Collection-->

-The new *Dynamic Media Viewers* extension for Platform Launch and Dynamic Media Viewers 5.13, lets customers of Adobe Analytics and Platform Launch to use events and data specific for the Viewers in their Platform Launch configuration.
+*Dynamic Media Viewers* extension for Experience Platform Tags and Dynamic Media Viewers 5.13, lets Adobe Analytics and Experience Platform Tags customers use events and data specific for Dynamic Media Viewers in their Experience Platform Tags configuration.

 This integration means that you can track usage of Dynamic Media Viewers on your website with Adobe Analytics.
-At the same time, you can use the events and data exposed by the viewers with any other Platform Launch extension that comes from Adobe or a third party.
+At the same time, you can use the events and data exposed by the viewers with any other Experience Platform Tags extension that comes from Adobe or a third party.

-To learn more about extensions, see [Adobe extensions](https://experienceleague.adobe.com/docs/launch/using/extensions-ref/overview.html#adobe-extension) in the Experience Platform Launch User Guide.
+To learn more about Adobe extensions or third-party extensions, see [Adobe extensions](https://experienceleague.adobe.com/docs/experience-platform/tags/extensions/overview.html) in the Experience Platform Tags User Guide.

 **This topic is intended for the following:** Site administrators, Developers on the Adobe Experience Manager program, and people in Operations.

 ### Limitations of the integration {#limitations-of-the-integration}

-* Experience Platform Launch integration for Dynamic Media viewers does not work in the Experience Manager author node.
+* Experience Platform Tags integration for Dynamic Media viewers does not work in the Experience Manager author node.
 You cannot see any tracking from a WCM page until it is published.
-* Experience Platform Launch integration for Dynamic Media viewers is not supported for "pop-up" operation mode, where the viewer URL is obtained using the "URL" button on Asset Details page.
+* Experience Platform Tags integration for Dynamic Media viewers is not supported for "pop-up" operation mode, where the viewer URL is obtained using the "URL" button on Asset Details page.
-* Experience Platform Launch integration cannot be used simultaneously with legacy viewers Analytics integration (by way of the `config2=` parameter).
+* Experience Platform Tags integration cannot be used simultaneously with legacy viewers Analytics integration (by way of the `config2=` parameter).
 * Support for video tracking is limited to core playback tracking only, as described in [Tracking Overview](https://experienceleague.adobe.com/docs/media-analytics/using/sdk-implement/track-av-playback/track-core-overview.html#player-events).
 In particular, QoS, Ads, Chapter/Segments, or Errors tracking is not supported.
 * Storage Duration configuration for Data Elements is not supported for Data Elements using the *Dynamic Media Viewers* extension.
 Storage Duration must be set to **[!UICONTROL None]**.

 ### Use cases for the integration {#use-cases-for-the-integration}

-The primary use case for the integration with Experience Platform Launch is customers who use both Experience Manager Assets and Experience Manager Sites.
-In such scenarios, you can set up a standard integration between your Experience Manager author node and Experience Platform Launch, then associate your Sites instance with the Experience Platform Launch property.
+The primary use case for the integration with Experience Platform Tags is customers who use both Experience Manager Assets and Experience Manager Sites.
+In such scenarios, you can set up a standard integration between your Experience Manager author node and Experience Platform Tags, then associate your Sites instance with the Experience Platform Tags property.
 After that, any Dynamic Media WCM component added to a Sites page will track data and events from viewers.

 See [Track Dynamic Media viewers in Experience Manager Sites](#tracking-dynamic-media-viewers-in-aem-sites).

 A secondary use case that the integration supports are those customers who use Experience Manager Assets only, or Dynamic Media Classic.
 In such cases, you obtain the embed code for your viewer and add it to the website page.
-Then, get the Experience Platform Launch library production URL from Experience Platform Launch and manually add it to the web page code.
+Then, get the Experience Platform Tags library production URL from Experience Platform Tags and manually add it to the web page code.

 See [Track Dynamic Media viewers using embed code](#tracking-dynamic-media-viewers-using-embed-code).